kapetan-io/tackle/README.md

 ctx, cancel := context.WithCancel(context.Background())
 var resp DoThingResponse

-// If DoThing() returns an error, this operation is retried using the retry.PolicyDefault which is an
+// If DoThing() returns an error, this operation is retried using the retry.PolicyDefault
-// exponential backoff.
+// which is an exponential backoff.
 Retries continue until the context is cancelled err := retry.Until(ctx, func(ctx context.Context, attempt int) error {
     return DoThing(ctx, &DoThingRequest{}, &resp)
 })

-// If DoThing() returns an error, this operation is retried until the number of attempts has expired
+// If DoThing() returns an error, this operation is retried until the number of attempts
-// and sleeps between retries starting with the provided sleep time (5 seconds) and increments sleep time
+// has expired and sleeps between retries starting with the provided sleep time (5 seconds)
+// and increments sleep time using the default exponential back off interval
+// `retry.IntervalBackOff`
-// using the default exponential back off interval `retry.IntervalBackOff` err = retry.UntilAttempts(ctx, 10, 5*time.Second, func(ctx context.Context, attempt int) error {
+err = retry.UntilAttempts(ctx, 10, time.Second, func(ctx context.Context, _ int) error {
     return DoThing(ctx, &DoThingRequest{}, &resp)
 })